nieomylnieja/go-libyear/README.md

 updates to go.sum needed, disabled by -mod=readonly
 ```

-Due to that it is advised to use stick with default modules information
+Due to that it is advised to stick with default modules information
 provider.

 ## Development